Snowflake-Labs/sfquickstarts/site/sfguides/src/data-engineering-with-snowpark-python-intro/data-engineering-with-snowpark-python-intro.md

 Are you interested in unleashing the power of Snowpark Python to build data engineering pipelines?
 Well then, this Quickstart is for you!
 The focus here will be on building data engineering pipelines with Python, and not on data science.
 For examples of doing data science with Snowpark Python please check out our [Machine Learning with Snowpark Python: - Credit Card Approval Prediction](https://quickstarts.snowflake.com/guide/getting_started_snowpark_machine_learning/index.html?index=..%2F..index#0) Quickstart.

 This Quickstart will cover the basics of data engineering with Snowpark Python.
-The pipeline will load the data from different data sources (your local machine and Snowflake Marketplace).
+The pipeline will load the data from different data sources ( external stage and Snowflake Marketplace).
 It uses Snowpark Python dataframe APIs and Stored procedures for ETL, and Tasks Python API for orchestration.
 Here is the overview of what we will build:

 <img src="assets/data_pipeline_overview.png" width="800" />